gavinsalam/CmdLine/README.md

 README for the CmdLine directory
 --------------------------------

-A simple library to provde access to command line options.
+A simple C++14 library to provide access to command line options.

 type